Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Diffusion Models (DMs)

 \hypertarget{sec:dm}{}

-\section{Diffusion models (DMs)}
+\section{Diffusion Models (DMs)}

 This section provides an overview of \glspl{dm}, explaining their underlying generative process and tracing their conceptual evolution.
-Given their generative nature, diffusion models excel at generating novel scenarios rather than analyzing existing ones.
+Given their generative nature, \glspl{dm} excel at synthesizing novel scenarios rather than analyzing existing ones.
 Accordingly, we survey their applications in scenario generation for \gls{ad}, encompassing traffic flow synthesis, road layout design, image generation, and video generation.
-Finally, we discuss the evaluation metrics commonly used to assess the realism and quality of the generated scenarios.